jdcloudcom/en/documentation/Finance/Invoice/FAQ-on-Invoice.md

 2. Submit on-line application for invoice return after mailing

 After mailing, please enter into [Invoice List](https://invoice-uc.jdcloud.com/cost/invoice/list) and find the record of your returned invoice.
-Click the “Return Invoice” button under “Actions”, and select the return reason, notes, invoice mailing logistics, logistic tracking number in the page popped up.
+Click the "Return Invoice" button under "Actions", and select the return reason, notes, invoice mailing logistics, logistic tracking number in the page popped up.
 Then, click Submit to complete application for invoice return.
 After JD Cloud receives your invoice sent back and your on-line application for invoice return, JD Cloud will cancel the invoice/issue another invoice for you.
 Please apply for invoice again after the invoice is returned.
 Thank you.

 ## Notes: